swatisahay/react-taproom/README.md

 ## Spec

-* Show list of characters
-* Add additional information
+* Show list of beer kegs, For each keg, the patron see its name, brand, price and alcohol Content and kegs remaining.
+* Employee can add new beer keg.
+* Employee can modify kegs properties.
 * Add routing to different pages on site.
 * Add images and styling for site.